Marco Domenichini

-Marco Domenichini (born 21 October 1958) is an Italian football assistant manager and former footballer who is assistant manager of the Italy national team.
+Marco Domenichini (born 21 October 1958) is an Italian football assistant manager and former footballer who is assistant manager of the Juventus.

 Early life

 Domenichini was born in 1958 in La Spezia, Italy.

 Playing career

 As a youth player, Domenichini joined the youth academy of Italian Serie A side Fiorentina, helping the youth team win the Torneo di Viareggio.

 Style of play

 Domenichini mainly operated as a midfielder.

 Managerial career

 Domenichini's career as a coach has seen him working as Luciano Spalletti's assistant throughout his career, starting in 1997 with Empoli.
 In 2009, Domenichini followed Spalletti at Russian side Zenit, helping the club win the league.

 In 2023, following Spalletti's appointment as the new head coach of the Italy national team, Domenichini joined him as his assistant.

+In 2025, following Spalletti's appointment as the new head coach of the Juventus, Domenichini joined him as his assistant.

 Personal life

 Domenichini is the son of former USD Canaletto president Giorgio Domenichini.